DynamicsAndNeuralSystems/Time-reversibility/README.md

 The notebook [7-plot_distributions.ipynb](src/main/python/7-plot_distributions.ipynb) contains an alternative plot of the distribution of $|\Delta f|$ per process.

 ### Robustness analysis
-Code for the analysis of the feature difference obtained from time series with diverse length in [robustness/python](src//robustness/python/).
+Code for the analysis of the feature differences obtained from time series with diverse lengths can be found in [stc/robustness/python](src/robustness/python/).
+The plot below can be reproduced by running the [1-analysis_features.ipynb](src/robustness/python).
 <p align="center">
   <img src="src/figures-paper/Robustness.png" width="600">
 </p>